JoshClose/FluentDatabase/README.markdown

-FluentDatabase is a library to create fluently create a number of different database types.
+FluentDatabase is a library to fluently create a number of different database types.

 Currently supported databases are: